GameServerManagers/LinuxGSM-Docs/Details.md

 Details allows you to access useful information about the game server.

-./gameserver details
+#Commands
+Standard: `./gameserver details`

+Short:  `./gameserver dt`

+#Details provided
-You will be given the various details that are applicable to your game server:
+You will be given various details that are relevent to your game server.
+These include:

 -   Distro Details
 -   Performance